Summary of Provision for Children with Additional Needs

 - Hold termly review meetings for parents with the class teacher/ SENDCo to discuss progress and evaluate the learning of all SEND children, using this information to inform and adapt future planning and teaching.
 We operate a graduated response based upon need; assess, plan, do, review.

 - Seek support and advice from a range of outside agencies to ensure barriers to success are fully identified and responded to.
-Agencies include: CYPS, Education Psychology Service, SEND OS, Social Communication Team and Speech and Language Therapists and.
+Agencies include: CYPS, Education Psychology Service, SENDOS, Language Therapists and Occupational Therapists.

 - Put all recommendations into practise from outside professionals into daily practice.
 All information is carefully explained and shared with families.